 We all heard the jokes about the Check-Out person asking us if we want paper or plastic.
 This year let's bring our own cloth bags that are reusable.
 Some food stores will even reduce our total food bill by FIVE cents for each bag we bring!

 The bottom line:

-- The first best step to take with this topic is walk.
-If you can, walk to the food store, if you must drive a vehicle at least take the one with the best gas mileage.
+- The first best action to take with shopping is walk.
+If we can, walk to the food store, if we must drive a vehicle at least take the one with the best gas mileage.

 - With using Reusable Cloth bags, just remember they get dirty and if some food leaks, eggs break, or meat packages drip, bacteria can grow.
-Throw your reusable bags in with your next load of wash and visit our web page to learn more about saving energy when washing clothes:
+Throw the reusable bags in with the next load of wash and visit our website's Blog posts to learn more about saving energy when washing clothes:

 - A much better way to shop green is with a Shop and Carry® food wagon!
 No bags Needed at all!
 Check it out.